Social Media’s Distorted Reality: Youth Mental Health Crisis

 Drawing from my years of experience in digital media and youth psychology, I’ve seen first-hand how the internet can shape and mould young minds.

-A 2017 report from the Royal Society for Public Health in the UK found that Facebook, Instagram, Snapchat, Twitter and YouTube all harm young people’s mental health, with Instagram being the most damaging.
+A 2017 report from the Royal Society for Public Health in the found that Facebook, Instagram, Snapchat, Twitter and YouTube all harm young people’s mental health, with Instagram being the most damaging.

 The study found that these platforms can deepen concerns about body image and increase anxiety.